lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 Some titles are unique.
 For example, there can be only one prince or baron of a particular city (see [Vampiric Sects](#6-vampire-sects)).
 If more than one vampire in play claims the same unique title, then the title is contested.
 While the title is being contested, the vampires involved in the contest are treated as if they have no title, but they remain controlled and may act and block as normal.
+You can control different vampires contesting the same unique title.

 The cost to contest a title is 1 blood, which is paid by the vampire during each of their unlock phases.
 Instead of paying the cost to contest the title, the vampire may choose to yield the title (or may be forced to yield, if they have no blood to pay).